-The UK Government is phasing out Tax Credits and replacing them with Universal Credit.
+UK Government is phasing out tax credits and replacing them with Universal Credit.
 HMRC continue to introduce this new benefit in stages and in selected areas during the roll out.

-CLAIM TAX CREDITS: Use this guide to find out how to claim tax credits until you are eligible for Universal Credit.
+CLAIM TAX CREDITS: Use this guide to find out how to claim tax credits until you qualify to claim Universal Credit.

-New claimants for tax credits should order a claim form by:
+New claimants for tax credits should order a claim form by either:

 As a rule the claim form will take up to 2 weeks to arrive.